debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/docs/user-level.md

 * **You must have a working domain pointing to your node for `selfhost-clearnet` to work!**
 * `selfhost-clearnet-certbot` is installed by default and **needs a working e-mail address** for receiving **important security notifications**!
 * `selfhost-clearnet-certbot` will create a TLS certificate for you so that HTTPS works.

+### remir

+#### About

+A simple server for controlling IR-enabled devices.

+#### Usage

+Your device MUST have a LIRC-capable IR transmitter!
+I recommend using Raspberry Pi with `lirc_rpi` configured.
+Just install the package and either pick a password or let it generate a random one.
+The password will also be stored in /var/run/remir/password.
+After you've configured LIRC, open your browser using selfhost domain, followed by `remir` root path (default is `/remir`) followed by slash and the password.